Cryptonite-MIT/Write-ups/KashiCTF-2025/pwn/leap_of_faith/README.md

 we can jump to `0x40125e` where it does `sub rsp,0x10` and continue executing the instructions till it asks for an address to jump to again.

-This could be used to fix the stack alignment issue by adjust the rsp.
+This could be used to increase the stack size for the flag to fit.
 By making a script which bruteforces the number of times we might have to jump to `0x40125e` instruction and finally jump to `0x4011ba` to get the flag

 [The solve script](solve.py)